 For our new LTV Wonder RV, we chose the Ford Transit vs Sprinter from Mercedes Benz.
-Here’s 9 reasons why:
+Here are 9 reasons why:

 First, let me say I have nothing against the Sprinter.
 We've had six of them and they are rugged, reliable, and make an excellent van or chassis to be outfitted and used as an RV.